caa1982/Solidity_Splitter/README.md

 ### REMIX

-1. Upload the two contract
+1. Upload the two contracts
 2. Press create on splitter Contract
 3. Interact with contract